So, you think you’re ready to invest in a new website? That’s exciting!

 When we visit a website, we are consuming content (words, images, videos, etc.) in order to find answers, or help us solve a problem— and that’s exactly what visitors of your website will be doing too.

-The content of your website is the single most important thing.
-It will determine the strategy, the design, and the entire user experience.
+The content of your website is the single most important thing on your website.
+It will determine the strategy, the design, the entire user experience, and ultimately, the success of the site.

 So— do you have content?